Ayoub-fox/Train_SSDmodelOnCustomDataset/README.md

 ## Evaluation
 Once the model is trained, evaluate it on the test dataset.
 Performance metrics include:

-mAP (Mean Average Precision): Measures the accuracy of the model in detecting objects.
+mAP (Mean Average Precision): Measures the accuracy of the model in detecting objects.<br>
-Precision and Recall: To assess the model's ability to detect Yellowfin tuna accurately.
+Precision and Recall: To assess the model's ability to detect Yellowfin tuna accurately.<br>
 Evaluation Command:
 python path_to_your_TensorFlow_models/research/object_detection/model_main_tf2.py \
 --model_dir=path_to_your_model_directory/my_ssd_mobnet_640 \